rajinder-yadav/gazeall/README.md

 ![Version](https://img.shields.io/badge/Gazeall-0.1.4-blue.svg)
 ![License](https://img.shields.io/badge/license-GPL--3.0-blue.svg)

-This project is developed in TypeScript using [TSCLI](https://github.com/rajinder-yadav/tscli).
+This project was developed in TypeScript with the help of [TSCLI](https://github.com/rajinder-yadav/tscli).

 ## Watch and run

 ![Image of Gazelle](img/gazelle.png)

-Gazeall watches files and folders for changes, then leaps to action and execute a command.
+_Gazeall_ watches files and folders for changes, then leaps to action and execute a command.

+_Gazeall_ works both as a CLI tool and equally well running NPM scripts inside `package.json`.

+NPM Scripts can be run in parallel or synchronous mode.

 ## Install